dsktschy/laravel-mix-boilerplate-wordpress/README.md

 ### Next

-1. Open `wp-content/themes/input-theme-name/style.css` , and edit comments.
+1. Open `public/style.css` , and edit comments.

 2. Open `package.json` , and edit properties.
 Name, description, and more.

-3. Open `.env`, and replace `input-theme-name` to your theme name.

-4. Rename `resources/themes/input-theme-name` and `wp-content/themes/input-theme-name` to your theme name.